juliachem-jl/JuliaChem.jl/README.md

 Will be merged into this repository soon.

+Updated build instructions and example scripts/inputs will be added.
+If you cannot get the project to build, please submit and issue and we will try to help as soon as we can.

+Thanks!
+JuliaChem.jl team!

 # Welcome to JuliaChem.jl!
 JuliaChem.jl is an electronic structure theory program written in Julia, designed to combine Julia's dynamic and interactive nature with its high-performance capabilities to offer users the best of both worlds for quantum chemistry computations.